ckan/ckan/doc/maintaining/installing/install-from-source.rst

 9. You're done!
 ---------------

-You can now use the Paste development server to serve CKAN from the command-line.
+You can now run CKAN from the command-line.
 This is a simple and lightweight way to serve CKAN that is useful for development and testing:

 .. parsed-literal::

     cd |virtualenv|/src/ckan
-    ckan serve |ckan.ini|
+    ckan -c |ckan.ini| run

 Open http://127.0.0.1:5000/ in a web browser, and you should see the CKAN front page.